The House That Jack Built (2018 film): Theatrical

 In March 2017, von Trier was reportedly negotiating to have the film premiere at the Cannes Film Festival, despite his being previously banned from the festival.
 On 19 April 2018, the film was approved to premiere at the Festival out-of-competition.
 After the announcement, a teaser trailer was released.

 The film premiered at the Festival on 14 May 2018.
 It was reported that more than 100 audience members walked out during the premiere, though a 10-minute standing ovation followed the screening.

 In October 2018, it was reported that the director's cut, which is the uncensored version that played at Cannes, would play in U.S. theaters for one night in November, followed by an edited R-rated version release in selected theaters and on digital platforms beginning on 14 December.
 Immediately following the unrated director's cut screenings, the Motion Picture Association of America (MPAA) issued a statement condemning the screening for not adhering to the board's guidelines.
 In the statement, it was noted that "the screening of an unrated version of the film in such close proximity to the release of the rated version—without obtaining a waiver—is in violation of the rating system's rules. ...
 Failure to comply with the rules can create confusion among parents and undermine the rating system — and may result in the imposition of sanctions against the film's submitter."
-By the 5 December, the MPAA had resolved the dispute with IFC Films by pushing the digital release of the director's cut back to 2019, as opposed to coinciding with the December 14 theatrical release of the R-rated cut.
+By 5 December, the MPAA had resolved the dispute with IFC Films by pushing the digital release of the director's cut back to 2019, as opposed to coinciding with the 14 December theatrical release of the R-rated cut.
 On 6 December 2018, the director's cut was released to purchase on YouTube for several hours.